Patients who fail to attend their GP appointments ‘cost NHS England £216m’.

 Please can we advise that we will not be open on Tuesday 25th and Wednesday 26th December for the holiday period.
 Additionally, we will be closed on Tuesday 1st January 2019.
 We will be open at all other normal opening times as usual.

 Can we remind all of our patients to ensure that they have sufficient supplies of medication to cover the holidays.
+Please see below link to all pharmacies that are open over the festive period throughout Norfolk and Suffolk:

 Should you need to access urgent health care during this time, as for other out of hours times, please telephone 111 for the NHS 111 service.
 A list of pharmacies that will be open over this period will be provided once received.
 A copy will also be placed upon the front door to the surgery.